 We have a handful of San Diego outlet malls, but since many families choose to stay in Carlsbad hotels I’ll mention Carlsbad Premium Outlets.
 You can find deals on Nike, Kate Spade, Puma, Tory Burch, Volcom, and more.

 All of the San Diego hotels that I work with will be fine for teenagers and teens.
 However, this group tends to like to stay in San Diego beachfront hotels where there are things to do within walking distance.
-My top picks include the below.
+My top family trip picks include the links below.

 - Pacific Terrace Hotel is located on the Pacific Beach boardwalk near teen-centric shopping.